Ed Ricketts: Life

 In March 1948 in New York City, Toni Jackson married Dr Benjamin Elazari Volcani, a renowned microbiologist she had met while he was working with the famous microbiologist C. B. van Niel (a student of Albert Kluyver's) at Stanford University's Hopkins Marine Station in Monterey in 1943.

-In 1948, Ricketts and Steinbeck planned together to go to British Columbia and write another book, The Outer Shores, on the marine life north towards Alaska.
-On previous trips Ricketts had already done most of the needed research and he gave Steinbeck the typescripts for these as he had done previously with The Sea of Cortez.
+In 1948, Ricketts and Steinbeck planned together to go to British Columbia and write the book The Outer Shores about the marine life north toward Alaska.
+On previous trips Ricketts had done most of the needed research and he gave Steinbeck the typescripts for these as he had done previously with The Sea of Cortez.

-A week before the planned expedition, on 8 May 1948, as Ricketts was driving across the railroad tracks at Drake Avenue, just uphill from Cannery Row, on his way to dinner after his day's work, a Del Monte Express passenger train hit his car.
+A week before the planned expedition, on May 8, 1948, as Ricketts was driving across the railroad tracks at Drake Avenue, just uphill from Cannery Row, on his way to dinner after his day's work, a Del Monte Express passenger train hit his car.
 He lived for three days, conscious at least some of the time, before dying on May 11.

-A life-size bust of Ricketts, at the site of the long-defunct rail crossing, commemorates the biologist-philosopher who inspired novelist John Steinbeck and mythologist Joseph Campbell.
+A life-size bust of Ricketts has been erected at the site of the long-defunct rail crossing to serve as a commemoration.
 Passers-by often pick nearby flowers and place them in the statue's hand.
 Also at the crossing are derelict crossbucks marking the site of the accident.

 Lab

 In 1923, Ed Ricketts and his business partner Albert Galigher started Pacific Biological Laboratories (PBL), a marine biology supply house.
-The lab was located in Pacific Grove at 165 Fountain Avenue.
-The business was later moved to 740 Ocean View Avenue, Monterey, California, with Ricketts as sole owner.
-Today, that location is 800 Cannery Row.
+The lab was in Pacific Grove at 165 Fountain Avenue.
+The business moved to 740 Ocean View Avenue, Monterey, California, with Ricketts as sole owner.
+Today, this location is 800 Cannery Row.

-On 25 November 1936, a fire broke out at the Del Mar Cannery next to the lab.
+On November 25, 1936, a fire broke out at the Del Mar Cannery next to the lab.
 Most of the laboratory's contents were destroyed.
-The typescript of Between Pacific Tides survived, as it had already been sent to Stanford University for publication.
-With an investment from John Steinbeck, who became silent partner and 50% owner of the business as a result, Ricketts rebuilt the lab using the original floorplan.
+The typescript of 'Between Pacific Tides', which Stanford University was preparing for publication, survived.
+With an investment from John Steinbeck, who became silent partner and 50% owner of the business, Ricketts rebuilt the lab using the original floorplan.

-Ricketts' lab on Cannery Row had attracted visitors who ran the gamut from writers, artists and musicians to prostitutes and bums.
-Gatherings often included discussions of philosophy, science and art, and sometimes developed into parties that continued for days.
+Ricketts' lab on Cannery Row had attracted visitors who ran the gamut from writers, artists, and musicians to prostitutes and bums.
+Gatherings often included discussions of philosophy, science, and art, and sometimes developed into parties that continued for days.
 Participants in meetings had included Steinbeck, Bruce Ariss, Joseph Campbell (who had worked at the lab as Ricketts' assistant), Adelle Davis, Henry Miller, Lincoln Steffens and Francis Whitaker.
-Amidst the tumult of commercial activity and tourist attractions that Cannery Row has become in recent decades, the modest and mostly unnoticed and unmarked lab stands as a silent witness to the bygone era celebrated in Steinbeck's work.
+Amid the tumult of commercial activity and tourist attractions that Cannery Row has become in recent decades, the modest and mostly unnoticed and unmarked lab stands as a silent witness to the bygone era celebrated in Steinbeck's work.

 Ricketts' laboratory business was fictionalized in Steinbeck's Cannery Row as "Western Biological Laboratories."

-Steinbeck was inspired to write The Pearl after visiting La Paz, Baja California Sur, with Ricketts on their Sea of Cortez expedition.
+Steinbeck was inspired to write The Pearl after visiting La Paz, Baja California Sur with Ricketts on their Sea of Cortez expedition.